 Annual vegetables are a lot of work.
 And it’s unnecessary to give ourselves so much work, when there are so many low-maintenance crops that can help us feel successful without being overwhelmed.

 Perennials are those plants that come back year after year, producing delicious food without much work on your part.
 Some examples are asparagus, fruit and nut trees, berry bushes, strawberries, and herbs.
 If a low-maintenance garden is your top priority, perennials are your friend.

-The term ‘brown thumb’ implies that you were either born with the innate ability to grow things (‘green thumb’), or you weren’t.
-If you’ve had a gardening failure (and we all have them, veteran gardeners included), you may be tempted to chalk it up to your brown thumb and call it quits.
+If you’ve had a gardening failure (which is every gardener, ever), you may be tempted to chalk it up to the color of your thumb and call it quits.